mcgitty/docs-alfresco/content-services/latest/develop/oop-sdk.md

 title: Alfresco SDK for out-of-process extensions
 ---

-Alfresco SDK 5.0 is a Maven based development kit that provides an easy to use approach to developing applications and out-of-process extensions for Alfresco.
+Alfresco SDK 5.0 is a development kit that provides an easy to use approach to developing applications and out-of-process extensions for Alfresco.
 With this SDK you can develop, package, test, run, document and release your Alfresco extension project.

 The Alfresco Software Development Kit (Alfresco SDK) is a fundamental tool provided by Alfresco to developers to build customizations and extensions for the Alfresco Digital Business Platform.
-It is based on [Apache Maven](http://maven.apache.org/){:target="_blank"} and [Docker](https://www.docker.com/){:target="_blank"} and is compatible with major IDEs.
-This enables Rapid Application Development (RAD) and Test Driven Development (TDD).
+It is based on the [Spring Integration](https://spring.io/projects/spring-integration){:target="_blank"} tooling library and [Spring Boot](https://spring.io/projects/spring-boot){:target="_blank"}.

 Alfresco SDK 5.0 is released under [Apache License version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html){:target="_blank"} and supports Content Services both in Community Edition and Enterprise Edition.
 If you're an Enterprise customer,